redhat-na-ssa/demo-ocp-llm-d/NOTES.md

 ## Deploy An LLMService with `llm-d`

-With the gateway deployed, we can now deploy an `LLMInferenceService` using KServe, which creates an infernece pool of vLLM servers and an end-point-picker (EPP) for smart scheduling across the vLLM servers.
+With the gateway deployed, we can now deploy an `LLMInferenceService` using KServe, which creates an inference pool of vLLM servers and an end-point-picker (EPP) for smart scheduling across the vLLM servers.

 The `deployment.yaml` contains a sample manifest for deploying: